Mostafa-Nakhaei/PyMastic/README.md

 ## Validation examples
 The PyMastic is compared against several well-esbailished multi-layer elastic programs such as WESLEA and Kenpave.
+The following images compare the results of Mastic with Kenpave program.

 <p>
     <img src="./Images/Figure_2.png" alt align="center" height="860" width="674" >